BSpendlove/webtitancloudapi-py/README.md

 - account_id : Account ID that relates to the account
 - location_type : Location type needs to be specified
 - location_id : Location ID that relates to the location

+## GlobalBlacklistAPI

+### create_global_blacklist(domain)

+Used to create a global blacklist entry that affects all accounts
+- domain : Example: bbc.co.uk or google.com

+### delete_global_blacklist(blacklist_id)

+Used to delete a global blacklist entry
+- blacklist_id : Blacklist ID that relates to the Blacklist entry

+### get_global_blacklist(blacklist_id)

+Used to get details of a specific global blacklist entry
+- blacklist_id : Blacklist ID that relates to the Blacklist entry

+### list_global_blacklist_entries

+Used to get every global Blacklist entry configured in WebTitan

+### update_global_blacklist_entry(blacklist_id, **kwargs)

+Used to update a specific global Blacklist entry
+- blacklist_id : Blacklist ID that relates to the Blacklist entry
+- kwargs can be found when listing the global blacklist (eg. incude subdomains...)

+## GlobalWhitelistAPI
+### create_global_whitelist_entry(domain)

+Used to create a global whitelist entry that affects all accounts
+- domain : Example: bbc.co.uk or google.com

+### delete_global_whitelist_entry(whitelist_id)

+Used to delete a global whitelist entry
+- whitelist_id : Whitelist ID that relates to the Whitelist entry

+### get_global_whitelist_entry(whitelist_id)

+Used to get details of a specific global whitelist entry
+- whitelist_id : Whitelist ID that relates to the Whitelist entry

+### list_global_whitelist_entries

+Used to get every global Whitelist entry configured in WebTitan

+### update_global_whitelist_entry(whitelist_id, **kwargs)

+Used to update a specific global Whitelist entry
+- whitelist_id : Whitelist ID that relates to the Whitelist entry
+- kwargs can be found when listing the global whitelist (eg. include subdomains...)

+## CloudKeyAPI

+### create_cloud_key(account_id, **kwargs)

+Used to create a cloud key for the specific WebTitan user
+- account_id : Account ID that relates to the account

+### delete_cloud_key(account_id, cloudkey_id)

+Used to delete a cloud key for the specific WebTitan user
+- account_id : Account ID that relates to the account
+- cloudkey_id : Cloudkey ID that relates to the Cloudkey

+### get_user_cloudkey(account_id, cloudkey_id)

+Used to get specific details about a specific cloudkey
+- account_id : Account ID that relates to the account
+- cloudkey_id : Cloudkey ID that relates to the Cloudkey

+### get_user_cloudkeys(account_id)

+Used to list all details about a users cloudkey
+- account_id : Account ID that relates to the account

+## DefaultPolicyAPI

+### get_default_specific_filtercategory(categoryid)

+Used to get specific details on a filter category that exist in the default policy
+- categoryid : Category ID that relates to the specific Category (can be found via get_default_filtering_policy_categories())

+### get_default_filtering_policy

+Used to get specific details about the policy itself (not categories) such as: safesearch enabled?
+Email notificiations enabled?

+### get_default_filtering_policy_categories

+Used to get all categories of the default filtering policy